Batman.Object

 Batman.EventEmitter

-is a mixin which can be applied to any object to give it the ability to fire events and accept listeners for those events.
-AllBatman.Object
+EventEmitteris a mixin which can be applied to any object to give it the ability to fire events and accept listeners for those events.
+AllBatman.Objects, their subclasses and instances areEventEmitters by default. -

 true(keys... : [string|Array], handler : Function)